rebelsky/sams-assorted-musings-reflections/chair-vs-advisor.md

 can't make it to the Wednesday Harris Registration Forum.
 But those times are the exception.

+[5] or angrier.

-[5] I am glad that I am not currently chair.
+[6] I am glad that I am not currently chair.

-[6] In violation of many conventions, I capitalize Tutorial because it refers to a particular kind of tutorial [7] and not just the broader notion of activity in which students receive assistance.
+[7] In violation of many conventions, I capitalize Tutorial because it refers to a particular kind of tutorial [8] and not just the broader notion of activity in which students receive assistance.

-[7] A seminar-style course required of all first-year Grinnell students that has three core foci: learning about a topic or topics, developing skills for success  in school, and building an advising relationship.
+[8] A seminar-style course required of all first-year Grinnell students that has three core foci: learning about a topic or topics, developing skills for success  in school, and building an advising relationship.

-[8] I am sad that I'm not currently teaching tutorial.
-I miss teaching Tutorial [9].
+[9] I am sad that I'm not currently teaching tutorial.
+I miss teaching Tutorial [10].

-[9] Although, given my schedule for the fall, it's probably for the best that I'm not teaching Tutorial.
+[10] Although, given my schedule for the fall, it's probably for the best that I'm not teaching Tutorial.

+[11] Here's what I first wrote.
+I've updated it slightly.

+> I have a responsibility to my tutees.
+Would you prefer that I miss the Chairs Retreat or that I resign as Department Chair?

-[10] I expect some will just skip the Chairs Retreat, rather than be confrontational.
+[12] I expect some will just skip the Chairs Retreat, rather than be confrontational.
 That is likely a more sane approach.

+[14] Some of the comments I've received: "I don't care what they've told me.
+I'm leaving the retreat."
+"When I got the message, I was tempted to throw my computer out the Window."
+"I hope that at 2:45 p.m., all of the Chairs stand up an leave the retreat."
+It's clear to me that the faculty are all on the same page.

+[15] I intentionally used the passive voice in this sentence.
+I do not know who is responsible.

 ---

-*Version 1.0 of 2017-08-14.*
+*Version 1.1 of 2017-08-15.*